 2. West Marine AGM 79 AH Dual-Purpose Marine Battery

-Here’s an affordable AGM battery that works great on houseboats for both starting the engine and powering appliances from a battery bank.
-This smaller battery is 79 amp hours and 800 marine cranking amps.
+The West Marine AGM 79 AH Dual-Purpose marine battery is an affordable AGM battery that works great on houseboats for both starting the engine and powering appliances from a battery bank.
+This is the best marine battery with 79 amp hours and 800 marine cranking amps.

-The West Marine AGM 79 AH Dual-Purpose marine battery is an excellent replacement for standard car batteries or flooded batteries and offers superior charging, discharging, and reliability.
+It’s an excellent replacement for standard car batteries or flooded batteries and offers superior charging, discharging, and reliability.
 It’s also vibration-resistant and lasts longer than standard flooded batteries.

-The West Marine AGM 79 AH Dual-Purpose marine battery features glass mat separators, which absorb shock and reduce the risk of internal damage when motoring around in rough weather or beaching.
+This marine battery features glass mat separators, which absorb shock and reduce the risk of internal damage when motoring around in rough weather or beaching.

 Self-discharge is another problem that the West Marine AGM 79 AH Dual-Purpose marine battery solves.
-These batteries have a self-discharge rate of only 3% per month, which is superior to many cheaper batteries.
+These dual-purpose batteries have a self-discharge rate of only 3% per month, which is superior to many cheaper batteries.

 The West Marine AGM 79 AH is a great battery for medium-sized battery banks that either start the engine, service appliances, or both.
 It’s a smaller battery, so you will likely need more of them for either purpose.